 Headlines - Defense Resources Management Institute

-For International Military Education and Training (IMET) program funded participants: all DRMI courses are now of at least four weeks in duration or are scheduled in tracks that can be combined for a duration of at least four weeks.
+For International Military Education and Training (IMET) program funded courses: all DRMI courses are now at least four weeks in duration or are scheduled in tracks that can be combined for a duration of at least four weeks.
 This is in accordance with the latest IMET guidance in response to COVID-19.

 DRMI Opens All Resident Courses to GS-09 and above

 US Officers (Active or Reserve) and International Military Officers, of Grades O-4 through O-6; Civilian Officials of Grades GS-09 through GS-15 or Equivalent are now eligible to attend all of DRMI's resident courses.
 These courses are suitable for professionals concerned with the economic, efficient and effective allocation and use of scarce defense resources in today's complex and uncertain security environment.
 Participants normally come from a broad spectrum of fields, to include logistics, operations, personnel, acquisition, financial management, program management, planning, engineering, and program evaluation.
 The courses include: